• Skip to primary navigation

 These tips may help you maintain a peaceful flock.

-1. Give your chickens free reign of their yard and make sure there’s enough room for the number of birds you have.
+- Give your chickens free rein in their yard and make sure there’s enough room for the number of birds you have.
 I would recommend 40 square feet per chicken at a minimum.

 Frequently Asked Questions About Molting